A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Rhiannon

 A figure from the First Branch of the Mabinogi, Rhiannon is associated with horses and sovereignty in Welsh mythology.
-Scholars connect her to the Gaulish goddess Epona, suggesting deep pre-Christian Celtic roots.
+Scholars connect her to the Gaulish goddess Epona, a sign of older Celtic roots.

 Niall